ThenTripThenTrip logo

 Handpicked tips from top-rated activities in Strasbourg to help you make the most of your visit.

-Visit Cathédrale Notre‑Dame de Strasbourg — accessible interior visit
+Late Morning: Cathédrale Notre-Dame de Strasbourg — nativity and cathedral visit